Skip to content

 Training Experiences

-Emphasis is placed on experiential learning under close supervision, along with peer group and trainer role modeling as learning tools.
+Emphasis is placed on experiential learning under close supervision, along with peer group and trainer role modeling.
 Interactive, skill-building seminars and individual and small group tutorials are used as supplementary learning methods.
-Interns receive on-the-job training in the full range of university psychological services including individual counseling, group interventions, crisis intervention, clinical supervision of practicum-level trainees and prevention and outreach services.
-Opportunities to initiate or continue the development of one or more practice specialties are also provided.
+Interns receive on-the-job training in a range of university psychological services including individual counseling, group interventions, crisis intervention, clinical supervision of practicum-level trainees and prevention and outreach services.
+Opportunities to initiate or continue the development of one or more practice specialties (e.g., substance use treatment, interpersonal violence and trauma-informed care, disordered eating treatment) are also provided.

 Professional Role